Protecting Americans from Foreign Adversary Controlled Applications Act: Background

 TikTok had more than 150 million monthly users in the United States as of March 2023.
 The company has come under scrutiny since 2020, with American national security officials and lawmakers warning that its parent ByteDance's ties to China are national security risks and the Chinese government could access TikTok data to spy on Americans.
 According to the Associated Press published in The Hill, as of March 2023, there was no evidence that TikTok had "turned over" to the Chinese government personal data "relevant" to China's national security.
 CNN also reported that there was "still no public evidence the Chinese government has actually spied on people through TikTok."

 In May 2023, an ex-ByteDance employee claimed the Chinese Communist Party (CCP) members in ByteDance's Beijing office "maintained supreme access to all the company data, even data stored in the United States" in his wrongful termination complaint.
-CNN reported it as the first public evidence.
+A CNN article described it as potentially the first public evidence.
+ByteDance called the allegations a publicity grab.
+In December 2024, a federal judge ageed with ByteDance that the ex-employee had lied and faked evidence.